-For the year 2023, LSP Advisory B.V. expects to grow its Assets under Management, in line with the ambition to become a sizable player in its market.
+For the remainder of the year, LSP Advisory B.V. expects to grow its Assets under Management, in line with the ambition to become a sizable player in its market.
 It is expected that this growth comes from a combination of investment performance as well as through subscription by new investors and/or the introduction of new investment products.